ccs-amsterdam/workshop-codequality/intro.md

 As a guiding example, we will use a “anti-pattern” (i.e. not very clean) implementation of wordle as a terminal game: https://github.com/vanatteveldt/eldrow.
 As part of the explanations in each section we will look at and refactor aspects of that code.
 As a challenge, we ask you to create a cleaner version of the program and we can compare the various ‘solutions’ at the end of the workshop.

 Note that although this workshop is taught with python as a medium of instruction, in general terms most principles are applicable regardless of language
-(presumaby with the exception of type hinting).
+(presumably with the exception of type hinting).